-Today, I work with multiple companies to scale and evolve their web infrastructure.
+Today, I consult with companies to scale and evolve their web infrastructure.

 I can deliver the most value if your problem fits one of the following:

 - Audit.
-You bring me your pressing infrastructure woes, I write a detailed, actionable report with actionable solutions that your engineers can run with.
+You bring me your pressing infrastructure woes, I start grepping your code-base and write a detailed report with actionable solutions that your engineers can run with.
 1-3 weeks

 - Launch.
-You’re launching and worried your infrastructure might crack under the pressure.
-I do an audit, hop on the ground to firm up the infra for launch, and give you a post-launch infra roadmap.
+You’re launching and worried your infrastructure will crack under the pressure.
+I do an audit and get on the ground to firm up the infra for launch, and give you a post-launch infra roadmap.
 2-4 weeks

 - Review.
-You’re about to make a big infrastructure decision, I go through and review it with you or the team in detail. ~1-2 days
+You’re about to make a big infrastructure decision, I go through and review it with you and the team in detail.
+1-2 days

 Make your infrastructure decisions with someone who’s done it before.